-Trav was excited to find a maritime website where we could track the progress of our shipment.
+Trav was excited to find a maritime website called Marine Traffic where we could track the progress of our shipment.

-This ends a chapter for us that really started back in May when we first started looking into international shipping companies; it was only a couple of months before Trav’s estimated July start date for his new job in Switzerland.
+This ends a chapter for us that started back in May when we first started looking into international moving companies.
+It was only a couple of months before Trav’s estimated July start date for his new job in Switzerland.

 How do you know it’s not a scam?

 closely followed by: